AndyFooGuoZhen/Nextjs_Blog/blog/posts/langchain_intro.md

 ##### Great for scalability

 - As our data or model gets bigger, langchain has a memory module to "remember" the context of the previous input
-- Eliminates the need read all data or entire chunks of data from the beginning, utimately saving costs on reading tokens
+- Eliminates the need to read all data or entire chunks of data from the beginning, utimately saving costs on reading tokens

 ##### Better indexing